Azure/bicep-types-az/generated/eventgrid/microsoft.eventgrid/2021-12-01/types.md

 ## EventSubscriptionProperties
 ### Properties
-* **deadLetterDestination**: [DeadLetterDestination](#deadletterdestination): Information about the dead letter destination for an event subscription.
-To configure a deadletter destination, do not directly instantiate an object of this class.
-Instead, instantiate an object of a derived class.
-Currently, StorageBlobDeadLetterDestination is the only class that derives from this class.
-* **deadLetterWithResourceIdentity**: [DeadLetterWithResourceIdentity](#deadletterwithresourceidentity): Information about the deadletter destination with resource identity.
+* **deadLetterDestination**: [DeadLetterDestination](#deadletterdestination): The DeadLetter destination of the event subscription.
+* **deadLetterWithResourceIdentity**: [DeadLetterWithResourceIdentity](#deadletterwithresourceidentity): The dead letter destination of the event subscription.
+Any event that cannot be delivered to its' destination is sent to the dead letter destination.
+Uses the managed identity setup on the parent resource (namely, topic or domain) to acquire the authentication tokens being used during delivery / dead-lettering.
-* **deliveryWithResourceIdentity**: [DeliveryWithResourceIdentity](#deliverywithresourceidentity): Information about the delivery for an event subscription with resource identity.
+* **deliveryWithResourceIdentity**: [DeliveryWithResourceIdentity](#deliverywithresourceidentity): Information about the destination where events have to be delivered for the event subscription.
+Uses the managed identity setup on the parent resource (namely, topic or domain) to acquire the authentication tokens being used during delivery / dead-lettering.
-* **destination**: [EventSubscriptionDestination](#eventsubscriptiondestination): Information about the destination for an event subscription.
+* **destination**: [EventSubscriptionDestination](#eventsubscriptiondestination): Information about the destination where events have to be delivered for the event subscription.
 * **eventDeliverySchema**: 'CloudEventSchemaV1_0' | 'CustomInputSchema' | 'EventGridSchema' | string: The event delivery schema for the event subscription.
 * **expirationTimeUtc**: string: Expiration time of the event subscription.
-* **filter**: [EventSubscriptionFilter](#eventsubscriptionfilter): Filter for the Event Subscription.
+* **filter**: [EventSubscriptionFilter](#eventsubscriptionfilter): Information about the filter for the event subscription.
 * **labels**: string[]: List of user defined labels.
 * **provisioningState**: 'AwaitingManualAction' | 'Canceled' | 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): Provisioning state of the event subscription.
-* **retryPolicy**: [RetryPolicy](#retrypolicy): Information about the retry policy for an event subscription.
+* **retryPolicy**: [RetryPolicy](#retrypolicy): The retry policy for events.
+This can be used to configure maximum number of delivery attempts and time to live for events.
 * **topic**: string (ReadOnly): Name of the topic of the event subscription.

 ## HybridConnectionEventSubscriptionDestinationProperties